The sleepy coastal town of Sámara is often the go-to choice for a family getaway in Costa Rica.

 Although Sámara Beach is much calmer compared to other surf towns in Costa Rica, there are still some waves to surf.
 The best part is that beginners can relax and enjoy the surf a lot more because the waves in Sámara are smaller and much lighter.
 This means even those not overly comfortable in the ocean can try surfing.

-If you already have expereince surfing, you can rent surfboards on the beach.
+If you already have experience surfing, you can rent surfboards on the beach.
 A 1-hour rental starts at $4 USD per hour and $15 USD for the entire day.
-This is the rental price for beginer boards; high-performance boards cost more.
+This is the rental price for beginner boards; high-performance boards cost more.

 The best time to surf in Sámara is at high tide, and during this time, the water is busy – especially if the high tide is at sunset!

-If you’re completely new to surfing or want to improve your skill with a coach, then you can join a surf lesson right on the beach.
+If you’re completely new to surfing or want to improve your skills with a coach, then you can join a surf lesson right on the beach.
 To do so, pop down to the beach in the morning and speak to one of the surf rental shops.
 They’ll let you know the best time that day to do a lesson.

 A surf school I loved was called Ticos Surf School.
 Although I only rented a board from them, I did see their surf lessons on the sand and in the water.
 They were really well done, and the coaches were very friendly.
 The price of a group lesson is $45 USD per person, and a private is $60 USD.
-The lesson will be two hours and includes your board rental.
+The lesson will be two hours long and includes your board rental.

 2. Relax in the tidal pools at Izquierda Beach or “secret beach”